Vytautas Sinica: Political career

 Alongside Vytautas Radžvilas and Rimantas Jonas Dagys, Sinica was an initiator of the initiative to establish a christian democratic party in 2019.
 Arvydas Juozaitis, philosopher and candidate in the 2019 Lithuanian presidential election, was also considered as a possible member of the party.
 However, after Dagys chose to establish the Christian Union and Juozaitis joined the Pensioners' Party, Sinica and Radžvilas established the National Alliance in 2020.
 Radžvilas became the party's chairman and Sinica the party's vice-chairman.

 Sinica was elected as one of the party's three councillors in the Vilnius municipal council during the 2023 Lithuanian municipal elections.
 In the 2024 Lithuanian parliamentary election, he stood as the party's candidate in the Pilaitė–Karoliniškės constituency in Vilnius as well as the leader of the party's electoral list.
 Though the party received less than five percent of the vote, he advanced to the second round in his constituency alongside Homeland Union candidate Radvilė Morkūnaitė-Mikulėnienė, as the National Alliance's only candidate in the second round of the elections.
 Sinica won with 51.46 percent of the vote.

+Controversies

+Claims about Vilnius' evacuation capacity

+During the 2023 Vilnius mayoral campaign, Sinica stated that "Vilnius is practically impossible to evacuate" because of the city's street network and argued that the capital lacked sufficient shelters in the event of war.
+These statements were examined by LRT's fact-checking team, which found that emergency preparedness experts did not support such categorical conclusions and noted that shelter planning had changed following Russia's invasion of Ukraine.
+Sinica maintained that his comments reflected concerns about the city's infrastructure and emergency preparedness.